Aldi announces plans for new Aberdeen supermarket

 According to the plans, the 14,000sq ft supermarket will have 109 parking spaces and “improve the range and quality of shopping available” to those in Altens, Kincorth, Cove and Torry.

-The supermarket chain is preparing to open a new store in nearby Portlethen this year.

-And in September, planning permission was granted for an Aldi supermarket in Countesswells.
+A public consultation on the proposals has been opened online, ahead of the supermarket chain formally lodging a planning application.

-Philip Johnston, Aldi’s property director for Scotland, said: “This marks an exciting time for Aldi and our relationship with Aberdeen as we bring forward our plans for our fourth store in the city.
+The firm’s property director for Scotland, Philip Johnston, said: “This marks an exciting time for Aldi and our relationship with Aberdeen as we bring forward our plans for our fourth store in the city.

 “Aberdeen remains a key area of growth for Aldi and I am delighted to be able to present our plans to the local community and bring our award-winning offer to the area.”